 Meanwhile, thousands of faith-based organizations are running step-up programs designed to get people out of their situations.
 Programs like AA, Teen Challenge, and Covenant House have a greater impact on getting people out of tough situations.
 In fact, studies have shown programs that have a faith component are more successful at getting people out of tough situations.

 These programs are often full of Christian people on both the left and the right who truly want to help people in need.
 From my own experience, you would be hard pressed to go into one of these places without running into some hard-as nails Christian running things and praising God for ever donation.
 Many of us are on the front-lines of helping people in need.

 So, why Trump, you ask?
 Well, it’s really simple.
 I don’t believe that the government truly helps people.
 I think they over-regulate everything, over-tax everything, and leave people dependent on them.
 Our country has been steadily on course to move into socialism and many people are excited about that.
-Many have an ideological view of what that would look like that is never the case.
+Many have an ideological view of what a socialist United States would look like, that would never be the reality of such.
 Many love Canada and talk of moving there.

 They use Denmark as an example of an amazing system.
 Unfortunately, these places see less than half of their paycheck and wait in long lines for medical treatment.
 Also, socialist countries like Venezuela used to thrive prior to socialization and are now full of starving people as fat government officials are able to get whatever they desire.
 Socialism breeds equality among its people, but all are equally poor not equally rich.

 Government officials then give themselves large paychecks and special allowances so that they are the only ones who thrive.
 Hillary Clinton and her allies would have us believe that our country would be better in socialism.
 But she has shown herself to be corrupt on many levels, along with those in the DNC.
 My vote for Trump was less about his beliefs and policies and more about keeping out hers and others like her.
 I’d much rather have an outsider in there than an insider.